 How do you manage conflicts when working remotely?
 Please describe a situation where you’ve successfully resolved a conflict.

 This question will reveal how good is the candidate at communication with colleagues.
 While communication is important in co-located teams, it is critically important in remote teams.
-The reason is that in co-located environments people communicate naturally while in a remote setting it should be done deliberately.
+The reason is that in co-located environments people communicate naturally, e.g. have a small talk near a water cooler, while in a remote setting it should be done deliberately.

 Therefore, it is good to know that the candidate does not hush up any conflicts – and it’s quite easy to do when you’re far away from each other – but knows how to efficiently get out of a conflict situation.